softchris/golang-book/02-data-types/03-maps/README.md

 ### Check for existing entry

 So, you learned that `phonebook[555404]` gives you a value back.
 What if it doesn't exist?
-What happens if you give it a key that's not stored in the map is that you get nothing back as a result:
+If you give it a key that's not stored in the map then you get nothing back as a result:

 ```go
 phonebook[888] // this prints as empty in the console